mjpekala/shearlet-scattering/README.md

 | dim. reduction      | none        | none        |  none         | none         |
 |  # dimensions       | 1089        | 9801        |   400         | 3856         |

+Notes:
+1. FrameNet provides state-of-the art performance (comparable with ScatNet+Morlet-6) for MNIST when using separable wavelets and a full training data set (see their paper).
+So we believe the FrameNet architecture & theory is sound; our experiments here are explicitly to explore properties of Shearlet scatterings not to say anything about FrameNet as a whole vs. another scattering architecture.
+2. Similarly, our goal is not to try to get best possible overall performance on MNIST, but to as fairly as possible compare different CDW wavelets in scattering context.
+Hence the linear svm and minimal dimension reduction.
+Otherwise, interpretation becomes even more difficult than it already is.
+We refer reader to FrameNet and ScatNet papers for what is possible when all measures are taken to get best possible results.

 ## Apples-to-Apples (-ish) Comparison